 A thorough study is required for cases where these options of fertility preservation are to be considered.
 Primarily, the age, medical complications and reproductive history of the patient are to be taken into account.
 Patients need to discuss all these options with their specialist to know which one really works for them.

-Gaudium IVF is a leading ivf clinic in Delhi where patients are given advanced reproductive care at affordable cost.
+Gaudium IVF is a leading IVF Centre in Delhi where patients are given advanced reproductive care at affordable cost.
 The clinic brings a plethora of high-tech fertility procedures and excellent gynecological care under one roof.
 Visit here to get a free second opinion from Dr. Manika Khanna, the top IVF specialist in Delhi.